myADLM/ADLM-2025-Data-Challenge/indigo/README.md

 Building the database from scratch requires [AWS credentials](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html) with permission to execute the Amazon Nova Lite model in Amazon Bedrock.
 You do not need to do this to run the application.

-If you want to use the vector search capabilities and/or Chat features, you will need to add the following environment variable to the `local_orchestration/.env` file:
+If you want to use the vector search capabilities and/or Chat features, you will need to add the following environment variable to the `local_orchestration/.env` file with a working API key:

 ```
-OPENAI_API_KEY
+OPENAI_API_KEY=<your key>
 ```

+You can find or generate your GPT API key [here](https://platform.openai.com/settings/organization/api-keys).

 If you just want BM25 search and document retrieval, you don't need set that environment variable (not recommended).